CGRi powered by Circle Economy Foundation

-In 2017, Circle Economy recognised the urgent need to accurately measure the circular economy.
-So far, there was no global baseline measurement on the circular state of our world or data available to truly understand how we can effectively move towards circularity or monitor progress.
+In 2017, Circle Economy Foundation recognised the urgent need to accurately measure the circular economy.
+At that time, there was no baseline measurement on the circular state of our world or data available to truly understand how to effectively move towards circularity or monitor progress.

-That is why, in January 2018, the first Circularity Gap Report was published during the World Annual Forum in Davos.
-This first report established that our world is only 9.1% circular, leaving a massive circularity gap.
-It also provided a framework and fact-base to measure and monitor progress in bridging the global circularity gap.
-In January 2019 the second edition of the Circularity Gap Report was launched, reiterating that our global economy is stuck in reverse and failing people and the planet.
+That is why, in January 2018, the first Circularity Gap Report was launched at the World Economic Forum in Davos.
+This report established that our world was only 9.1% circular, leaving a massive Circularity Gap.
+It also provided a framework and knowledge base from which to measure and monitor progress in bridging the gap.
+In 2023, global circularity fell to 7.2%, as reported by the sixth-annual Circularity Gap Report, reiterating that our global economy is stuck in reverse and failing people and the planet.

-Today, our efforts to measure the circular economy have grown into the Circularity Gap Reporting Initiative.
-The Initiative delivers an annual global circularity metric that measures the state of the world economy and identifies key levers to transition to global circularity.
-It also provides insights into the circularity gap of individual countries and sectors.
-To improve the analysis and recommendations of all Circularity Gap Reports, the Initiative will form a Global Data Alliance focused on using data as a force for good.
+Today, our efforts to measure the circular economy have grown into the Circularity Gap Reporting Initiative (CGRi).
+The Initiative delivers an annual global Circularity Gap Report that measures the state of the world economy and identifies key levers to transition to global circularity.
+The CGRi also provides insights into the Circularity Gap of individual countries, cities and sectors.
+To improve the analysis and recommendations of all Circularity Gap Reports, the Initiative has formed a Global Data Alliance focused on using data as a force for good.

-The Initiative will continue to bring together global, cross-sector stakeholders from academia, businesses, NGOs and governments to input, evaluate and endorse the authoritative annual report.
+The Initiative continues to bring together global, multi-sector stakeholders from academia, business, government and the non-profit sector to input, evaluate and endorse the authoritative annual report.